Damascus: Civil war

 Syrian rebels, led by the HTS rebel group entered Damascus on 8 December 2024 after a series of offensives, capturing Sednaya Prison and later resulting in the collapse of Ba'athist Syria.

 On 23 February 2025, Israeli Prime Minister Benjamin Netanyahu demanded the complete demilitarization of southern Syria in the provinces of Quneitra, Daraa and Suweyda, and the withdrawal of Syrian forces from Syrian territory south of Damascus.
 Syria's new government under President Ahmed al-Sharaa rejected Netanyahu's demands.
 Hours later, Israel conducted a wave of airstrikes in Damascus and southern Syria.

 Economy

 Bank Al-Sharq and the Blue Tower Hotel, a 4-star hotel in Hamra Street.

 The historical role that Damascus played as an important trade center has changed in recent years due to political development in the region as well as the development of modern trade.
 Most goods produced in Damascus, as well as in Syria, are distributed to countries of the Arabian peninsula.
 Damascus has also held an annual international trade exposition every fall, since 1954.

-The tourism industry in Damascus has a lot of potential, however, the civil war has hampered these prospects.
-The abundance of cultural wealth in Damascus has been modestly employed since the late 1980s with the development of many accommodation and transportation establishments and other related investments.
-Since the early 2000s, numerous boutique hotels and bustling cafes opened in the old city which attracts plenty of European tourists and Damascenes alike.
+The tourism industry in Damascus has a lot of potential; however, the civil war has hampered these prospects.
+The abundance of cultural wealth in Damascus has been modestly employed since the late 1980s, with the development of many accommodation and transportation establishments and other related investments.
+Since the early 2000s, numerous boutique hotels and bustling cafes have opened in the old city, which attracts plenty of European tourists and Damascenes alike.